Census in Malaysia: Urban areas

 Urban areas adopted by the previous censuses refer to gazetted local council areas with a specified population threshold.
 The urban areas in Census 1980 refers to a gazetted area with population of 10,000 persons or more.

 Urban areas in Census 1991 and 2000, were defined as gazetted areas with their adjoining built-up areas which had a combined population of 10,000 or more.
 Built-up areas were defined as areas contiguous to a gazetted area and had at least 60 per cent of their population (aged 10 and above) engaged in non-agricultural activities as well as having modern toilet facilities in their housing units.
 The definition of urban areas for Census 2000 also takes into account the special development area namely development area which is not gazetted and can be identified and separated from the gazetted area or built-up area of more than 5 km and a population of at least 10,000 with 60 per cent of their population (aged 10 and above) engaged in non-agricultural activities as well as having modern toilet facilities in their housing units.

 Meanwhile, urban areas in Census 2010, were defined as:

 Urbanisation is a dynamic process and keeps changing with development and growth.
 Thus, the urban areas for 1980, 1991, 2000 and 2010 Censuses do not necessarily refer to the same areas, as areas fulfilling the above criteria of urban continue to expand and grow.

 Ethnic groups and citizenship

 Classification of 2010 Census ethnic group is as set by Inter-Agency Technical Committee (IATC) in Appendix 1.
 IATC is a committee formed to co-ordinate and monitor the implementation and use of standardised codes, classifications and definitions used by the Department of Statistics, Malaysia and other government agencies.
 For the purpose of tabulation and analysis, as well as taking into account the diverse ethnic group in Peninsular Malaysia, Sabah, Federal Territory of Labuan and Sarawak, major ethnic groups according to region as follows:

 Information collected in the census including ethnic group and citizenship was based on respondent's answer and did not refer to any official document.

 Information on citizenship should be used with caution as it is subject to content and coverage errors especially for non-citizens as in censuses in most countries.

 Average annual population growth rate

-The average annual growth rate was calculated as: